 Other common problems in dogs include Dental Disease, shedding, Vigorous scratching, Bladder infection, hot spots, and itching allergies.

 Dogs are susceptible to a myriad of health problems that affect threaten their overall health.
-You should, therefore, seek vet help every time you suspect your pet is having a problem.
+You should, therefore, seek vet help from a vet who has veterinary anesthesia machines. every time you suspect your pet is having a problem.
 Lastly, ensure you take your pet for regular checks to detect problems early and increase its lifespan.